MankaranSingh/GSoC-2020/README.md

 What we can do is to set a **thresh-hold** value.
 So, a prediction would only be considered if the model returns a probability that is at-least greater than the thresh-hold value.
 Therefore, we would only consider a prediction if the model is fairly confident about it, thus avoiding false positives.

+## Dependencies:

+- scikit-learn (4.5 MB)
+- scipy (27 MB)
+- numpy (10 MB)

+All these packages are very actively maintained and all of them are easily and commonly installed via a single-shot command *'pip install sklearn'*.
+Python 3.x and 2.x are fully supported.

+*Avoiding tensorflow/keras since they are huge in size and not very easy to install.
+This will definitely not fit well for the scancode package.*

+*If we still don't want to use any of the above mentioned dependencies, I can (and have) implement the above mentioned algorithms in pure python. see [this](https://towardsdatascience.com/tf-idf-for-document-ranking-from-scratch-in-python-on-real-world-dataset-796d339a4089) and [this](https://machinelearningmastery.com/implement-random-forest-scratch-python/)*

 ## Tech Stack:

 - Python
-- Machine Learning Libraries: Keras, XGBoost, Scikit-Learn (Final library would be selected based upon the best performing model)
+- Machine Learning Libraries: XGBoost, Scikit-Learn (Final library would be selected based upon the best performing model)
 - Beautiful Soup: For scraping data from web

+## Deliverables:
+- Fully clean and ready to use dataset for both the tasks.
+- Well documented performance of various machine learning models for future reference.
+- Best classifiers models for both the tasks.
+- Integration of the classifiers into the codebase as plugins.

 # Timeline